 In all of these scenarios, what is crucial to bear in mind is that money itself isn’t responsible for any of it.
 Your reactions to money are.

 All of the above examples are emotional reactions to situations and events.
-It is entirely how you feel about money which shapes your relationship to it.
+It is entirely how you feel about money that shapes your relationship to it.
 That, in turn, dictates how well you will go on to manage your money in life.

 Money doesn’t need to buy happiness – you create that yourself, just as you get to decide how you feel about money, whether you have as much as you’d like or not.